Preciousomonze/bzplayer-pro-turn-off-lights/README.md

 #### 1 - Upload & Activate Plugin

-Download the zip file  and upload either through
+Download the zip file or download this repo and zip it, and upload either through
 - ftp/cpanel to "wp-content/plugins/".
 - the WordPress dashboard in "plugin > add new" page.
 - Activate the plugin and you're good to go.